alstat/StochMCMC.jl/doc/index.rst

 :Web site: https://github.com/alstat/StochMCMC.jl
 :License: `MIT <https://github.com/brian-j-smith/Mamba.jl/blob/master/LICENSE.md>`_

-This package is part of my master's thesis entitled **Bayesian Autoregressive Distributed Lag** *via* **Stochastic Gradient Hamiltonian Monte Carlo** or BADL-SGHMC.
-However as the title says, this package aims to accomodate other Stochastic Gradient MCMCs in the near future.
+This package is part of my master's thesis entitled **Bayesian Autoregressive Distributed Lag** *via* **Stochastic Gradient Hamiltonian Monte Carlo** or BADL-SGHMC, under the supervision of Dr. Joselito C. Magadia of School of Statistics, University of the Philippines Diliman.
+This package aims to accommodate other
+Stochastic Gradient MCMCs in the near future.
 At the latest, the following are the MCMC algorithms available:

 1. Metropolis-Hasting
 2. Hamiltonian Monte Carlo